 We provide a recycling facility at our base.
 This requires us to maintain the facility, sort the recycling and transport it to the nearby waste centre.
 We estimate that recyclable rubbish amounts to about 65% (by volume) of our waste stream.

 We reuse virtually all of our printed paper.
-What is not used at in our office gets taken home for the kids.

 All waste oil and oily water is disposed of at a recycling facility.